Davide Lanzafame: Return to Juventus

-On 25 June 2010, Palermo and Juventus agreed to extend the co-ownership deal for another year, with the Sicilian club loaning out the player to the bianconeri for the 2010–11 season.
+On 25 June 2010, Palermo and Juventus agreed to extend the co-ownership deal for another year, with the Sicilian club loaning the player to the Bianconeri for the 2010–11 season.
 Lanzafame was expected to be a part of the building project of the new Juventus management, however, after just three league appearances in 5 months for Juventus, he was loaned to Brescia Calcio for the remainder of the 2010–11 Serie A season.
 Lanzafame made 13 appearances with Brescia, but failed to score.
 At the end of the season, he returned to Palermo.

-Following his second comeback to Palermo in June 2011, his co-ownership was resolved in favor of the rosanero for free.
+Following his second comeback to Palermo in June 2011, his co-ownership was resolved in favour of the Rosanero for free.

-Calcio Catania
+Catania

-On 10 August 2011, Palermo confirmed to have sold Lanzafame to Calcio Catania on a co-ownership basis, for €1 million, as part of the deal that saw Matías Silvestre move in the opposite direction.
+On 10 August 2011, Palermo confirmed to have sold Lanzafame to Catania on a co-ownership basis, for €1 million, as part of the deal that saw Matías Silvestre move in the opposite direction.
 Lanzafame was officially presented on 12 August 2011, alongside Mario Paglialunga and David Suazo.
 Upon joining his maternal descent-based club, Lanzafame made just 11 appearances and scored 1 goal during the 2011-12 Serie A season.
 In June 2012 Catania acquired him outright for free.

-Lanzafame was subsequently loaned to Serie B side, U.S. Grosseto on 9 September 2012.
+Lanzafame was successively loaned to Serie B side Grosseto on 9 September 2012.
 He was a mainstay in the club's lineup, appearing in 16 matches and scoring 2 league goals during the first half of the 2012–13 Serie B season, before returning to Catania in January 2013.
 He was then immediately loaned out to Hungarian outfit, Budapest Honvéd at the request of coach Marco Rossi.
 At the club, Lanzafame teamed up with former Juventus youth teammate Raffaele Alcibiade.

 Match-fixing scandal

-When Budapest Honvéd learned that Lanzafame had been accused of manipulating matches during his time with Bari by FIGC, they terminated his loan deal, that would have run until 30 June, a month in advance.
+When Budapest Honvéd learned that Lanzafame had been accused of manipulating matches during his time with Bari by FIGC, they terminated his loan deal, which would have run until 30 June, a month in advance.
 Lanzafame had scored five league goals in ten matches for the club before returning to Sicily.
-Upon returning to Catania, Lanzafame's fate in regard to the aforementioned matchfixing was officially learned on 5 July 2013.
-Prosecutor Stefano Palazzi had requested a four-year ban, however, Lanzafame saw his plea bargain accepted and will be suspended for 16 months with a €40,000 fine.
+Upon returning to Catania, Lanzafame's fate regarding the match-fixing was officially learned on 5 July 2013.
+Prosecutor Stefano Palazzi had requested a four-year ban; however, Lanzafame saw his plea bargain accepted and will be suspended for 16 months with a €40,000 fine.